antaresproject/docs/docs/services/twig.md

 {'foo'=>'string'}|stringify
 ```

-Provides conversion of the table data to the string in the 'key1-value1 key2-value2' format.
+Provides board data conversion to the string in the 'key1-value1 key2-value2' format.

 ## Tests